-4. The firm puts in place procedures to ensure that its staff's trading activities are not prejudicial to the interests of its clients.
-Staff members are required to disclose to the firm, on joining and regularly afterwards (at least semi-annually), details of holdings and trading activities in which they have an interest in relation to specific securities, futures and other investment products in which the firm deals in or in respect of which the firm acts as an investment adviser or commodity trading adviser.
-Staff members of a firm which is, or belongs to a group within which a group member is, a member of an exchange are required to trade through staff accounts in relation to products traded on that exchange.
-All transactions for staff accounts must be separately recorded and diligently monitored by independent senior management.

-- 5. The firm clearly defines parameters in relation to the acceptance by staff member(s) or the firm of gifts, rebates, benefits-in-kind or "soft-dollar" benefits received from clients or other business contacts.
+- 4. The firm puts in place procedures to ensure that its staff's trading activities are not prejudicial to the interests of its clients.
+Staff members are required to disclose to the firm, on joining and regularly afterwards (at least semi-annually), details of holdings and trading activities in which they have an interest in relation to specific securities, futures, other investment products or leveraged foreign exchange trading contracts in which the firm deals in or in respect of which the firm gives advice.
+Staff members of a firm which is, or belongs to a group within which a group member is, a member of an exchange are required to trade through staff accounts must be separately recorded and diligently monitored by independent senior management. - 5.
+The firm clearly defines parameters in relation to the acceptance by staff member(s) or the firm of gifts, rebates, benefits-in-kind or "soft-dollar" benefits received from clients or other business contacts.
 These include the circumstances under which acceptance is permitted and approval required. - 6.
 Effective procedures are established to ensure that whenever the firm or its staff member(s) have an interest in a transaction with a client (i.e. a direct/cross transaction), this fact is disclosed to the client prior to the execution of the relevant transaction.
 For example, the firm may maintain a register of direct and cross trades which also records the name of the client and the firm account involved, the person contacted and the time when the consent was received.
-The register is reviewed regularly (at least monthly) by designated staff member(s) performing the compliance function or a senior staff member in the dealing department. - 7.
-Order handling procedures are clearly documented and followed.
-Such procedures may include: - a.
-Orders are recorded, using standard order forms, and time-stamped promptly upon initiation or receipt and are required to be transmitted to the dealer, floor trader or operators of terminals for automated trading systems within a reasonable time period, normally immediately.
+The register is reviewed regularly (at least monthly) by designated staff member(s) performing the compliance function or a senior staff member in the dealing department.

+- 7. Order handling procedures are clearly documented and followed.
+Such procedures may include: - a) Orders are recorded, using standard order forms, and time-stamped promptly upon initiation or receipt and are required to be transmitted to the dealer, floor trader or operators of terminals for automated trading systems within a reasonable time period, normally immediately.
 This applies to both agency orders and internally generated orders (e.g. orders for the proprietary accounts, staff accounts, funds managed by the firm and working orders).
-This recording procedure may be modified to take into account the different types of orders in different markets so long as it provides an audit trail. - b.
-Prior to executing a client order, the following items are checked by designated staff: - i. the status of the account (active, closed or being on an internal watch list, etc.);
+This recording procedure may be modified to take into account the different types of orders in different markets so long as it provides an audit trail. - b) Prior to executing a client order, the following items are checked by designated staff: - i. the status of the account (active, closed or being on an internal watch list, etc.); - ii. applicable account limits, if any (e.g. trade, position, credit); - iii. the sufficiency of available funds or available credit in the relevant account; - iv. in the case of a sell order, the sufficiency and availability of securities or the existence of necessary securities borrowing arrangements, if applicable; - v. the authority and applicable limitations thereon of the person placing the order; - vi. where the order is received by facsimile or telex, such order is reviewed by senior staff and, if in doubt, the client is called to check the validity and authority of the order prior to execution; - vii. the services and products the account is authorised to use/trade; and - viii. any special conditions stated in the client agreement or reported by other operating departments within the firm, e.g. margin position.